The symptoms of chronic myeloid leukemia (CML) are frequently ambiguous and are caused by a variety of factors. They are as follows:

 Anemia: is characterized by a lack of red blood cells.
 It can make you feel weak, weary, and short of breath.

 Leukopenia.: A paucity of normal white blood cells is known as leukopenia.
 Infections are more likely as a result of scarcity.
-Despite the fact that patients with leukemia have a high number of white blood cells, the leukemia cells do not protect the body against infection as regular white blood cells do.
+Even though patients with leukemia have a high number of white blood cells, the leukemia cells do not protect the body against infection as regular white blood cells do.

 Neutropenia: Neutropenia is defined as a low level of normal neutrophils.
 Neutrophils, a type of white blood cell, are critical in the battle against bacterial infection.
 Neutropenic people are at a higher risk of developing life-threatening bacterial infections.